DaJoker29/worldbuilding-project-omd/Bjorn's Session.md

 Aasimar Ranger
 Drow Warlock
+- Aloof, emo character.
+Has compassion and empathy.
 Dwarf Barbarian — Chungus Bungus

 We're starting on a ferry together heading to a monastery built into the cliffside.